ekow1/school-project/rn-auth-backend/PROFILE_UPDATE_GUIDE.md

 # Profile Update Guide

 ## Overview
-Users can now update **ALL** profile fields including the phone number through the `PUT /api/profile` endpoint.
+Users can now update **ALL** profile fields including the phone number through the `PATCH /api/profile` endpoint.
+PATCH allows partial updates - only the fields you send will be updated.

 ## Authentication Required
 All profile update operations require a valid JWT token in the Authorization header: